Merrick919/ruqqus-archive/README.md

 Install the dependencies.

+- chalk
+- dotenv
-- dotenv, node-fetch and chalk
+- node-fetch
-- nodemon is optional, it just helps with the development process
+- nodemon (optional, it just helps with the development process)

 ```bash
 npm install